L3 Extended Certificate in Applied Science

 “The scientist is not a person who gives the right answers, he's one who asks the right questions.”― Claude Lévi-Strauss

-Alongside the general entry requirements to Sixth Form, students must have C grades in triple science (or for additional science a B), a 6 in Maths and have 5 x GCSE (or equivalent) at B or above.
+Alongside the general entry requirements to Sixth Form, students must have a grade 6 in Separate science or Combined science), a 6 in Maths and have 5 x GCSE (or equivalent) at 6 or above.

 The acknowledged number of guided learning hours for this qualification is 360.